pflaeging/gubernat/README.md

 For persistent storage we are using local storage with explicit persitent volume allocation.

+## NEWS

+Our first attempt on Raspbian (Raspberry PI 4)!

+After this you have a running kubernetes cluster on a Raspbi!

+Follow the work in directory [raspbian](raspbian/)

 ## Components

 - Base OS: centos 7